Trading Standards Primary Authority privacy notice

 We will hold your personal information whilst the Primary Authority partnership agreement is in place, and we will securely delete this personal data 6 years after the cessation of the partnership.

 Reasons we can collect and use your personal information

-The lawful basis on which we collect and use your personal data is that ‘processing is necessary for the performance of a public task in the official authority vested in the controller.’
+We rely on Article 6(1)(e) as the lawful basis on which we collect and use your personal data ie that ‘processing is necessary for the performance of a task carried out in the exercise of official authority vested in the controller’.

 Who we share your personal information with